Why Is National Association Membership Important?

 In addition, national associations must be nonprofit.
 The National Society of Home Inspectors (NSHI) is one of only a few that meet that requirement.
 Another is NAHI, the National Association of Home Inspectors.

-PHII is proud to be the only school that provides a free paid membership in two national non-profit home inspector associations upon graduation from the course.
+PHII is proud to provide a free paid membership in a national non-profit home inspector association upon graduation from the course!

 All PHII graduates receive: